ToJans/tojans.github.com/content/posts/software-estimates-done-right/index.md

 ### Estimating in a historical context: ''Monte-Carlo forecasting''

 Let's assume you have a team that has been developing software for a few weeks, months or even years.
-Given enough historical data, we can run a [Monte-Carlo simulation][10] to forecast effort and duration with probablity ranges.
+Given enough historical data, we can run a [Monte-Carlo simulation][10] to forecast effort and duration with probability ranges.

-I could go to great lenghts explaining why you could use this approach, but the [wiki of this project][8] motivates this approach rather well.
+I could go to great lengths explaining why you could use this approach, but the [wiki of this project][8] motivates this approach rather well.

 If you have your own data available, you can create your own forecast using [this webpage][6]